tamilselvi53/HacktoberFest-2022-Python/easy/linear_search_recursion/README.md

 ### Problem Statement
 Write a program to implement Linear Search in Python.

 ### Input Format
-Create a function with name linear_search that takes a list and an integer as arguments and returns the index of the integer in the list if it exists, else return -1.
+Create a function with name solution that takes a list and an integer as arguments and returns the index of the integer in the list if it exists, else return -1.
 If invalid input is entered, return -1.

 ### Output Format
 Return an integer denoting the index of the integer in the list if it exists, else return -1.